tnrbns/141/README.md

 ## List of MPs
 3. _Smiling is Not a Regular Expression_ - Given a valid regular expression, check if strings the user inputs are valid.
-4. *Grammar Nazi 2.0* - Another implementation of previous machine problem using deterministic finite automata.
+4. *Grammar Nazi 2.0* - Another implementation of a previous machine problem using deterministic finite automata.